giulneely/Certificates/README.md

-# Certifications from completed online course.
+# Certifications from completed online courses.